Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 \subsubsection{Reduced three-point correlation function (Q):}

-\citet[][]{maitra2020} have found that the reduced three-point function is less sensitive to the astrophysical parameters compared to $\xi$ or $\zeta$.
-In panels (c) and (f) of Fig.~\ref{Corr_sim}, we plot the Q values predicted in simulations as a function of $r_\parallel$.
-It is evident that simulated Q values increase with increasing scale consistent with what we measure from observations (also shown in Fig.~\ref{Corr_sim}).
-Interestingly, the observed and predicted Q values agree with each other very well for $r_\parallel<$ 1 pMpc despite having differences for $\xi$ and $\zeta$.
-In the case of MBII, Q values tend to be lower in the model with $b_{\rm turb}$.
-We also notice Q values measured in MBII are slightly lower than what is found in the case of Sherwood simulations.
-However, thanks to large errors, Q values predicted by different simulations are consistent with observed values.
-We need to keep in mind that MBII and Sherwood simulations use different cosmologies.
-We also notice that Q also depends on the feedback process included in the simulations (see panel (f) in Fig.~\ref{Corr_sim}).
-The 80-512 sherwood simulation produces slightly large Q values compared to those include feedback effects.
-Therefore, observationally measuring Q at higher accuracy using a large sample is important.
+\citet[][]{maitra2020}, in their $z\sim 2$ simulations, have found that the reduced three-point correlation function is less sensitive to the astrophysical parameters compared to $\xi$ or $\zeta$.
+In panels (c) and (f) of Fig.~\ref{Corr_sim}, we plot the Q values predicted in simulations as a function of $r_\parallel$. {In the observations, we do not see any evidence for the scale dependent Q due to large measurement errors.
+However, it is evident that the simulated Q values increase with increasing scale { in the case of MBII simulation.
+Similar trend is also seen for Sherwood simulations, but with large errorbars.} In the case of MBII, Q values tend to be lower in the model with $b_{\rm turb}$ (i.e Q = $0.61^{+0.04}_{-0.04}$) is lower than that without $b_{\rm turb}$ (i.e Q = $0.71^{+0.04}_{-0.04}$) at $r_{\parallel}=1-2$ pMpc bin.}

-Note we did find a mild increase in Q with $r_\perp$ in high-$z$ simulations studied by \citet{maitra2020}.
-However, the trend seen here is much stronger.
-Also the measured Q values based on longitudinal correlations at low-$z$ are much higher than those found for transverse correlations in high-$z$ simulations.
-This could either mean the longitudinal $Q$ being higher than $Q$ measured in the transverse direction or a redshift evolution in $Q$.
-Our ongoing study of longitudinal correlations at high-$z$ suggests that both the above possibilities are true.
-Details will be presented in our upcoming paper.
+We also notice Q values measured in MBII are slightly lower than what is found in the case of Sherwood simulations {(Q for Sherwood simulation having Wind+AGN feedback is $0.88^{+0.12}_{-0.12}$ at $r_{\parallel}=1-2$ pMpc bin)}.
+However, thanks to large errors, Q values predicted by different simulations are consistent with observed values {($0.95^{+0.39}_{-0.38}$) at $r_{\parallel}=1-2$ pMpc bin}.
+We need to keep in mind that MBII and Sherwood simulations use slightly different cosmologies (i.e $\Omega_m$ and $h$ differ by $\sim$10\% and $\sigma_8$ is consistent within 2\%).
+We notice that Q also depends on the feedback process included in the simulations (see panel (f) in Fig.~\ref{Corr_sim}) .
+The 80-512 Sherwood simulation produces slightly large Q values compared to those include feedback effects. {\it However, these differences are smaller than the difference in Q we see between different scales in simulations.}